Looking something fun to do in Ireland without spending a penny? Here are the best free museums in Ireland you need to visit.

 9. Galway City Museum, Co.
 Galway – enjoy free admission and associated events

-The Galway City Museum has a wide range of collections and exhibitions for visitors to explore.
+The Galway City Museum has a wide range of collections and exhibitions for visitors to explore and is one of the best free things to do in Galway.

 Some of their notable collections include the World War I collection and their 1916 Rising, War of Independence, and Civil War collection.